torqueforge/poodii-2018-oct/bowling/tasks.md

 ## Handle turn prompting within interactive game

+This task begins in the middle of an ongoing refactoring to add interactive, multi-person game play.

+The refactoring has already begun--there are a number of tests (in the GameTest class of test/bowling_test.rb) and a new Game class (in lib/bowling.rb).

-The play method of Game currently returns the following hard-coded output:
+Currently, the Game class has a play method that returns the following hard-coded output:

     def play
       output.print "\n\nFee now starting frame 1"
     end

-The #test_prompts_for_rolls_until_turn_is_complete test has just been written.
+A new test to prompt the current player to roll until their turn is complete (test_prompts_for_rolls_until_turn_is_complete) has just been written.
+This test is failing.

-Your job is to make it pass.
+Your first job is to *design* a code arrangement that would pass this test.

-You need to add a loop like the following to #play:
+### Design considerations

+The play should behave something like:

     def play
       for each frame